php-repos/phpkg-documentations/credential-command.md

 saeghe credential github.com {your-github-access-token}
 ```

 That's it.
-Now Saeghe can get access to GitHub APIs.
+Now it can get access to GitHub APIs.